bhstark2/latency/report.md

 When the latency is
 very high, one side will say something, then experience an unnatural silence when the other side does not respond.
-When a remote person is slow to respond, humans sometimes assume they are not as smart as a person that responds quickly.
+When a remote person is slow to respond, humans can sometimes assume that they are not as smart as a person that responds quickly.
 This raises the question about whether or not this has any unconscious bias impact on teachers who have students on both low latency and high latency network connections.